Published on: October 15, 2018

 When used in combination with a digital publishing tool like Flipsnack, the table of contents becomes much more than just a convenience:

-- Professional appearance: TOCs give your publication structure and it also looks good.
+• Professional appearance: TOCs give your publication structure and make it look good.
 Without one, even the most beautiful layout feels unfinished.

-- Increased engagement: When readers can navigate easily, they stay longer.
+• Increased engagement: When readers can navigate easily, they stay longer.
 Flipsnack analytics can even show you what sections people click on most so you know what’s working.
+You can also track which sections readers open most, so you learn what earns attention and what gets skipped.

-- More accessible content: A TOC is essential when it comes to accessibility and usability.
+• More accessible content: A TOC is essential when it comes to accessibility and usability.
 It’s one of the simplest ways to improve document usability across all devices.
+Screen readers depend on that same structure, which is why accessible digital documents start with a properly tagged contents list.

 Now that we’ve walked through the benefits, let’s see how to create a table of contents in Adobe, Flipsnack, and other popular platforms.